Samsung/tizen-docs/docs/application/tizen-studio/native-tools/index.md

 For advanced users, see [Command Line Interface (CLI)](../common-tools/command-line-interface.md).

-For a list of keyboard shortcuts related to the Tizen Studio and its various tools, see [Keyboard Shortcuts](../common-tools/keyboard-shortcuts.md).
+For a list of keyboard shortcuts related to the Tizen Studio and its tools, see [Keyboard Shortcuts](../common-tools/keyboard-shortcuts.md).

 ## Related Information
 * Dependencies